Wolverine971/9takes/src/blog/people/politicians/Jackie-Kennedy.md

 	/>
 </div>

-Jackie Kennedy, the stylish and cultured wife of President John F. Kennedy, is a fascinating figure in American history.
-When viewed through the lens of the Enneagram personality system, it becomes clear that she is an Enneagram Type 4, the Individualist.
+<p class="firstLetter">Jackie Kennedy, the stylish and cultured wife of President John F. Kennedy, is a fascinating figure in American history.
+When viewed through the lens of the Enneagram personality system, it becomes clear that she is an Enneagram Type 4, the Individualist.</p>

 ## Jackie Kennedy had a strong sense of individuality and creativity